Ari Brill

 Previously, I was a NASA Postdoctoral Program Fellow at NASA Goddard Space Flight Center.
 At NASA, I used deep learning and statistical analysis to investigate high-energy extragalactic astrophysics, focusing on modeling the variability of gamma-ray emission powered by supermassive black holes.

 I completed my PhD in Physics at Columbia in 2021.
-For my thesis, I studied extremely variable blazars using very-high-energy gamma-ray telescopes and developed experimental control software and analysis methods using deep neural networks to improve next-generation instruments.
+For my thesis, I investigated the extreme flux variability of very-high-energy blazars and studied deep neural networks as an analysis method for next-generation gamma-ray telescopes.
 Before that, I completed a B.S. in Physics at Yale in 2015.

 selected publications